 Is Intermittent Fasting right for you?

 Women and competitive athletes are not typically thought to be ideal candidates for intermittent fasting.
 Why?
 For women there is some concern that fasting may cause irregular periods and hormone deregulation.
 For athletes it may simply be impractical for you and cause you more stress than it’s worth.
-However, I would still encourage athletes to read our ebook, experiment with various methods.
+However, we would still encourage women and athletes to read our ebook, and experiment with various methods.
 Everyone is different so if this is something that fits your schedule then try it out and see how it feels for you.

 Intermittent Fasting is NOT recommended if: